CMPA and privacy

 Disclosure of your personal information

-The CMPA may collect, use, and disclose personal information to confirm or support your membership with third parties, including:
+The CMPA may disclose personal information to confirm or support your membership with third parties, including:

 - medical associations and provincial or territorial governments responsible for administering CMPA fee reimbursement programs

 - hospitals, universities, clinics, and third party payer groups (e.g. groups who pay membership fees on a member's behalf) with whom you work

 - the Medical Identification Number for Canada (MINC)

 At your direction and with consent, the CMPA will also provide information to other organizations with whom you interact in the course of your practice that have a legitimate interest in confirming your CMPA membership.
 When the CMPA confirms or supports membership with third parties, medical-legal information will not be released.
 A list of medical associations, provincial or territorial governments, and Colleges with whom the CMPA exchanges personal information may be obtained from the CMPA website or by contacting the CMPA.
 The CMPA will only disclose personal information to organizations where the organization agrees to use such personal information solely for the purposes for which it was provided and only as long as necessary for the purpose of the collection and to protect the information using appropriate means of security.